narfdotpl/jquery-typing/README.markdown

 judging that typing has stopped; it is expressed in milliseconds and defaults to 400.
 Regardless of `delay`'s value, the `stop` callback is called immediately when blur event occurs.

+Callbacks are passed two arguments: event that caused callback execution and jQuery object for matched element.
+Possible events are `keypress` or `keydown` for `start` callbacks and `keyup` or `blur` for `stop` callbacks.

 Demo